angular/angular/aio/content/guide/service-worker-communications.md

 If the current tab needs to be updated to the latest app version immediately, it can ask to do so with the `activateUpdate()` method:

-<code-example path="service-worker-getting-started/src/app/prompt-update.service.ts" linenums="false" title="prompt-update.service.ts" region="sw-activate"> </code-example>
+<code-example path="service-worker-getting-started/src/app/prompt-update.service.ts" linenums="false" header="prompt-update.service.ts" region="sw-activate"> </code-example>

 Doing this could break lazy-loading into currently running apps, especially if the lazy-loaded chunks use filenames with hashes, which change every version.